Preserving data after your research project is critical to:

 - climate models (model and its inputs are the most important thing here)

 In many cases derived data are straightforward to reproduce from your (irreplaceable) raw data as long as a detailed workflow/methodology is also made available.
 Including the derived data as well is advisable - data can be computationally intensive to reproduce and other researchers may not wish to do so - and derived data may be easier for researchers from other disciplines or the public to understand.

 Adapted from: Presentation by Marianne Brown, eResearch Centre, James Cook University - licensed under a Creative Commons 3.0 Australia Licence

 Retention rules are defined by the research funding body or the university.
-Key documents for JCU researchers include section 2.5 of the JCU Code for the Responsible Conduct of Research and the University Sector Retention and Disposal Schedule for Queensland universities.
+Key documents for JCU researchers include the guide 'Management of Data and Information in Research' which supports the 2018 Code and the University Sector Retention and Disposal Schedule for Queensland universities.

 In general the minimum period for retention of data is 5 years from the end of the year of publication of the last refereed publication or other form of public release to an audience outside of the University that is based on the data.

 However, in any particular case the period for which data should be retained should be determined by the specific type of research e.g. for areas such as gene therapy, research data must be retained permanently.